BarbaraGonthier/APS-challenge/README.md

 # APS-Challenge

+Here is a quick video of the use : https://www.loom.com/share/d92587bbe8834adabec76ce80a56c2b2

 ## Description

+This repository is a quick challenge to spot the guests who have not subscribed to this season yet, be able to send them a personalized email with a link allowing them to subscribe.

-This repository is based on a simple PHP MVC structure from scratch.
+It is based on a simple PHP MVC structure from scratch.

 It uses some cool vendors/libraries such as Twig and Grumphp.
 For this one, just a simple example where users can choose one of their databases and see tables in it.